Dish-Patched/Projects/README.md

-A simple TicTacToe game made in python
+A simple TicTacToe game made in C